 I always wear highly breathable but reasonably supportive, lightweight, low-cut hiking shoes or trail runners.
 In the Grand Canyon, you don’t need waterproof shoes, you need shoes with mesh uppers and no membrane so they’re very breathable.
 See my reviews of some favorite lightweight hiking shoes, including the La Sportiva TX3, Scarpa Epic Lite, and Brooks Cascadia 12.

-Assuming it’ll be as hot as it can be at that time of year, think about the r2r2r in terms of where you’ll be at the hottest hours of the day—or when I’ll encounter the heat based on where I’ll be at certain times of day.
+Assuming it’ll be as hot as it can be at that time of year, think about the r2r2r in terms of where you’ll be at the hottest hours of the day—or when you’ll encounter the heat based on where you’ll be at various times of day.
 We started in the dark (around 5:30am) on the South Kaibab Trail, the most direct route to the bottom and truly an absolutely beautiful trail to descend when the sun’s rising, because you’re constantly looking out over the canyon.

-In all likelihood, the hottest part of your entire day will be when you emerge from the Inner Gorge into the more-open middle miles of Bright Angel Canyon—before and beyond Cottonwood camp.
-You’ll get there around mid-morning, as the temperature’s rising quickly, and have several miles of hot sun with little shade.
-Once you turn the corner into Roaring Springs Canyon on the North Kaibab Trail (near the Pumphouse Residence), you’ll get shade again at some point because the trail hugs the cliff on the southwest wall of that canyon.
+In all likelihood, the hottest part of your entire day will be when you emerge from the Inner Gorge into the wide-open middle miles of Bright Angel Canyon—before and beyond Cottonwood camp.
+You’ll get there around mid- to late morning, as the temperature’s rising quickly, and have several miles of hot sun with little shade.
+Once you turn the corner into Roaring Springs Canyon on the North Kaibab Trail (at the Manzanita Rest Area), you’ll get shade again at some point because the trail hugs the cliff on the southwest wall of that canyon.
 The upper North Kaibab Trail reaches forest and cooler elevations.
 By the time you’re back down in that open middle section of Bright Angel Canyon, it will be hours later, probably evening—although in May it certainly could still be hot.

 Want more?
 See “The 20 Best National Park Dayhikes” and “Extreme Hiking: America’s Best Hard Dayhikes.”

-Unless the forecast is for unusually chilly temps, I’d only bring the minimal layers described above (maybe also a warm hat and light gloves), in addition to a wide-brim sun hat.
+Unless the forecast is for unusually chilly temps, I’d only bring the minimal layers described above (probably also a warm hat and light gloves), in addition to a wide-brim sun hat.
 If you stop to rest in the lower canyon, it will likely be warm, even at night.
-See all of my reviews of ultralight wind shells—especially the Outdoor Research Helium Hybrid Hooded Jacket, Arc’teryx Atom SL Hoody, Black Diamond Alpine Start Hoody, and the Montane Minimus 777 Pull-On Jacket—and my “Review: The Best Base Layers and Shorts for the Outdoors and Training.”
+See my review of the best ultralight hiking jackets and my “Review: The Best Base Layers for Hiking, Running, and Training.”

 Carry a 3-oz. emergency bivy sack, just in case you’re forced to stop.
 We figured that our likely worst-case scenario was that one or more of us would just feel too wrecked to continue, find a place to crash on the ground for a few hours, not expecting much sleep, but enough to eventually get up and continue.
 That obviously presumes a high degree of experience in this environment, and self-sufficiency, to avoid a serious accident or emergency.